Putting a Dog Down – A Veterinarian’s Guidelines

 “I see a scared, sick animal in the hospital,” says Dr Haynes.
 “You have taken care of your dog all its life.
 This is your final chance to take care of your pet.
 If you can spare your dog pain and suffering, then putting it to sleep is the ultimate gift – no matter how hard it is for you.”

-Are you anxious about putting a dog to sleep?
+Are you anxious about putting your dog to sleep?
 Read How to Prepare for the Loss of a Pet.

-How Dr Haynes Decided to Put Her Dog to Sleep
+How Dr Haynes Decided to Put Her Dog Down

 “My shepherd/cattle dog cross, Eddie, had a multitude of problems and I couldn’t decide if it was time for euthanasia.
 Then, one day he tore his cruciate ligament.
 He had already previously torn the ligament on the other knee and although it was healed he had severe arthritis in that knee.
 With both knees injured, Eddie was unable to walk.
 My decision to put my dog to sleep was finally made for me.